 - Approved by the State of Rhode Island Department of Education as an Independent School.

 - Children come from public and private schools in Rhode Island and Massachusetts.

 - Enrollment of up to 75 children in eight classrooms with no more than 9 students per class in Lower School and up to 11 students per class in Middle School.

 - Individualized academic programming following grade-level expectations.

 - Language-based learning environment with sensory processing supports and social thinking skills immersed into the academic curriculum.

-- Read The Wolf School Fact Sheet and our Wolf School Brochure to learn more
+- Read the Wolf School Viewbook to learn more